 Information and communication technologies (ICTs) are integral to the economic and social development of all nations as well as to the development of the information society.
 Security is an essential element of the operation and use of ICTs and requires that all persons involved be aware of security and take action appropriate to their role.

-As the use of ICT continues to grow, cybersecurity and combating the transmission of email spam continues to be a priority among members.
+As the use of ICT continues to grow especially with the deployment of emerging technologies such as IoT, addressing cybersecurity challenges and combating the transmission of email spam would continue to be a priority among members.
 During the last four years, the ITU-D continued to work in this area.

 BDT undertook many activities that offer development assistance to members and encourage cooperation among members, while Q-3/2 developed products and materials to support countries in developing national cybersecurity capabilities, to convene experts, and to contribute to ongoing information sharing on best practices.
 The Question also identified key areas of common concern as well as gaps, based on contributions to a compendium and a survey, respectively.